pranavchinmay/pranavchinmay.github.io/_posts/2020-12-12-adding-fractions.md

 Well, obviously, because this doesn't work.
 If I buy a pizza, give my mother half of it, and my father a quarter, well, I've given away three-fourths of the pizza, not one-sixth.
 What a silly question!

-But an answer like this isn't something most math professors will accept.
+But an answer like this misses the point of the question.
 Not because it is wrong (clearly it is right), but because there's more to the story than meets the eye.
 Such questions are little tidbits: well-known, accessible instances of deeper phenomenon.
 Indeed, there are many lovely ideas related to this innocent question.
 Let's dive in.

 To begin, we need a good definiton of what "fraction" means.
 After all, if we are to be adding these objects, we should know what they are in the first place.
 Think about what motivated the introduction of fractions into your studies.
 You were perfectly happy with your numbers, $$1$$, $$2$$, $$3$$,... maybe even $$0$$ and $$-1$$, $$-2$$, $$-3$$,... why did they make your life difficult by introducing fractions?